JayHartzell/bulk_item_checkout/README.md

 ## Technical Requirements

 - A Circulation Desk Operator Role for the circ desk you want to loan from
+- A Cloud App Operator Role to access the application
 - Items must be loanable and available

 ## License